-AEVIU continues to work with CGATE and CSCAE, also full members of TEGOVA, to develop the regulations governing accredited professionals and bring Spanish legislation into line with the EU framework, paving the way for full movement of European professionals in the country.
+AEVIU continues to work with CGATE and CSCAE, also full members of TEGOVA, to develop the regulations governing accredited professionals and bring Spanish legislation into line with the EU framework, of Spain (CSCAE) to encourage legislators to incorporate an article paving the way for full movement of European professionals in the country.
 The three Associations have formed TEGOVA Spain, working together to publicise TEGOVA and its European Valuation Standards and European Business Valuation Standards.